 Both test specimens completed all cycles of the CUREE loading protocol.
 In the case of specimen 26A-C, the pair of diagonal straps connected to the intermediate studs failed due to net-section fracture at their mid-length at the end of the test.
 In the case of specimen 32A-C, block shear failure in the bottom track flanges was detected at the end of the loading cycles.
 For both specimens, however, the global response of the system was adequately captured by the numerical models.

-The cumulative dissipated energy is the total area under the lateral load-displacement curves at each time step and can be used to compare the experimental and numerical responses [50].
+The cumulative dissipated energy is the total area under the lateral load-displacement curve up to a given time in the test procedure and was also used to compare the experimental and numerical responses [50].
 The cumulative energy graphs for specimens 26A-C and 32A-C are displayed in Fig. 14a and Fig. 14b, respectively.
-The average difference between the test and the numerical values is 18% for specimen 26A-C and 17% for specimen 32A-C, which confirms the adequacy of the adopted FE models in this study.
+The average difference between the experimental and the numerical values was 18% for specimen 26A-C and 17% for specimen 32A-C, which confirms the adequacy of the FE models adopted in this study.